Changemaking: Innovative Plastic Alternatives

 Here’s an example:

 A company invents a fantastic new material.
 It’s fully biodegradable and can be composted in your garden.
 It can be moulded into various shapes, including cosmetics jars.
 The company is just getting started, and the cost of making this new material is very high because there isn’t much demand yet.
-They are currently funding themselves with money from their own pockets and investors, so are operating at a loss.
+They are currently funding themselves with money from their own pockets, so are operating at a loss.
 Making small batches is impossible, and the only viable option to possibly profit is to target a large corporation and hope to land a massive account.

 A small, indie startup beauty brand wants to put their face cream into a jar like the one manufactured above.
 They’ve also just started and are funding their brand out of pocket.
 A cheap plastic cream jar is $0.20 when ordered in batches of 1000 from overseas.
 The container above costs $2.25 each and must be purchased in batches of a minimum 25 000 containers.